jermbo/BackToBasics/README.md

 A couple of rules to understand are:

-1. If one parameter is required, the parenthesis are optional.
+1. If one parameter is required, the parentheses are optional.
 Zero or more than one, they are required.
 2. If logic can be completed in one line, curly brackets are optional.
 3. If that one line is a `return` statement, the keyword `return` is optional.
    1. This is know as an implicit return statement.
 The opposite being explicit.